How to Control the In-Headset Experience with Meta Quest 2

 Differential Updating

-Visibility on App Development
+Visibility on App Deployment

 Content Sharing

-Manage User Experience In-Headset
+Manage In-Headset Experience

 Session Data / Application Usage